instantOS/instantos-keyring/README.md

 # instantos-keyring

-source for the instantos-keyring package
+source for the instantos-keyring package which will be used to sign instantOS specific packages